 Also see basic digital fault finding

-700MHz clearance is due at Crosspool on the 5th Feb 2020, but there will be no change (excl MUXES 7 & 8 which are actually due to be switched off ! ), and the “Local” channel moving from 55 to 35.
+700MHz clearance occurred at Crosspool on the 5th Feb 2020, there was no change apart from the “Local” channel moved from CH55 to CH35.

 Sheffield television transmitter (sometimes known as Crosspool) was opened in 1967 and is possibly the one used by most people around Sheffield.
 Unsurprisingly the tower can be seen from much of the City as it was erected where it could (re)broadcast to the greatest area on "line of sight".
 Its exact location is off Lydgate lane and it is next to a Police TX mast.
 The height is 52m and the RSJ spaceframe construction it is similar to many others all over the country, which is unsurprising because it was a standardised design, a BICC type 152 to be precise.
 It was built by British Insulated Callender’s Cables (or B.I.C.C) who were responsible for much of the infrastructure built in this country from 1945 up to the 1980s.
 The company is still going but now but called Balfour Beatty.

 Ofcom quote Sheffield’s maximum population coverage as being nearly three quarters of a million, but that includes households which may well be on another transmitter with overlapping coverage.

 Crosspool is vertically polarised and is a repeater (or relay) off Emley Moor, that is to say it receives its signal from the latter then rebroadcasts it.
 Since digital switchover in 2011 Sheffield has been - effectively - a K group, or wideband.
 When (just) analogue was being transmitted it was originally an A group.
 Those in weak signal areas are better off with a K group (e.g. our XB10K) as it will work better than a wideband, see Sheffield’s graph.
 Note that the main three PSB MUXES are receivable on an original A group aerial.